 Children develop an excellent awareness of the importance of a healthy lifestyle.
 The provision of a healthy and nutritious breakfast and afternoon snacks support this.
-The superb visual aids ensure that all children are able to make choices about what they eat, with drinking water and fruit freely available throughout the day.
-Menus from the relevant schools are displayed so there are no clashes of food choices.
+The superb visual aids ensure that all children are able to make choices about what they eat, with drinking water freely available throughout the sessions.
 The extensive range of outdoor equipment easily supports children's ongoing physical development.
-They benefit widely from using the different areas of the school grounds.
 The club has a garden area where children are able to dig and plant.
-Recently tomatoes and peppers have been grown for children to try.
+Plans are in place to grow potatoes and carrots, which when harvested, the children will try.
 All children are fully aware of the need to follow good personal hygiene routines.
-A display about healthy eating shows children's excellent understanding.

 All children have a strong sense of belonging and clearly know they make decisions about their play.
 They are extremely confident, settle well and develop excellent relationships with adults and their peers.
 Children play well independently and with their peers, showing excellent negotiation and co-operation skills.
+They show confidence when performing a non-contact Karate display for staff and their peers.
 All children are valued and engage in a wide range of activities and experiences, which include those that help them value diversity.
 Their behaviour is commendable.

 Children are well supported in developing skills for the future.
-The excellent relationships with the relevant schools ensure each child's continuing learning needs are recognised and assessed.
+The excellent relationships with the adjoining school ensures each child's continuing learning needs are recognised and assessed.
 Each child's key person is fully aware of children's likes and dislikes, using their interests to ensure they have a fulfilling time at the club and their learning at school is complemented well.
-Regular observations are assessed against the Early Years Foundation Stage framework to ensure children continue to make progress.
-Staff discuss any noted achievement gaps with parents and the school to enable continuity of care and learning.
+Regular observations ensure that children continue to make progress.
+Staff discuss any noted achievements with parents and the school to enable continuity of care and learning.
 Each child's record file is shared with parents, who are encouraged to contribute or make comments.

 The support for children's development in information and communication technology skills is exceptionally good.
-For example, children are able to use the computer, operate the computer games for sport and dance, or use the CD player.
+For example, children are able to operate the hand held games for sport and dance or use the CD player.
 The club's encouragement for children's creative development is outstanding, with extensive materials and resources made available.
 The displays around the rooms show an imaginative flair.
-The staff encourage children and offer suggestions if needed but generally the children themselves show a great wish to explore and decide for themselves.
+At the inspection, a child made a robot from boxes, tubes and plastic bottle tops, while another made a pirate's compass from cardboard.
+Staff encourage children and offer suggestions if needed, but generally they show a great wish to explore and decide for themselves.